 Capo’s are a vital part of guitar playing, especially flamenco!
 They are placed across the neck of the guitar at a higher fret to change the key, lower the ‘action’ (height of strings above the fret board) which allows for faster playing and less stretching of the fingers, as the frets are closer together the higher you go up the neck.
 This is especially beneficial for my younger students, who have smaller hands!

-If you have any other questions please don’t hesitate to contact me via my contact page (or the contact form just below) or ring me on 07797 774755.
+If you have any queries not covered above, please don’t hesitate to contact me via my contact page or ring me on 07797 774755.